wp-plugins/thesis-openhook/readme.txt

 Alternatively, you can use WordPress' automatic plugin installer.
 Go ahead, it's easier!

+== Upgrade Notice ==

+= 4.0 =
+Now providing support for the theme Headway as well as adding several custom shortcodes!
+Numerous more minor changes have been made, so dive in and check 'em out!

+= 3 =
+OpenHook 3 provides a leaner, cleaner interface for managing your customizations.
+If you are upgrading from 2.x.x, be sure to FIRST upgrade your options via Settings -> OpenHook; otherwise, you may find your customizations have vanished!

+== Screenshots ==

+1. An example of one of the many hooks to which OpenHook provides access.
+This is one of WordPress'.
+2. How the Headway theme page of OpenHook looks.
+There is a toggle on the General page to choose to view all pages at once.
+3. A snapshot of the shortcodes page.
+4. How OpenBox appears on Thesis' box management screen.
+5. An example of OpenBox in action in Thesis' skin editor.

 == Frequently Asked Questions ==

 = I upgraded from OpenHook 2.x.x; where did all of my customizations go? =

-OpenHook 3 does not automatically import pre-existing customizations.
+OpenHook 3.0+ does not automatically import pre-existing customizations.
 You will need to visit the OpenHook settings page accessible at Settings -> OpenHook; once there, you can use the "Upgrade from OpenHook 2" button to import your pre-existing customizations to the new schema.
 You'll then need to activate the Thesis & WordPress action groups as needed from the same settings page.

-= I don't use Thesis; can I still use this plugin? =
+= I don't use one of the supported themes; can I still use this plugin? =

 Of course!
 However, what you are able to do with OpenHook will be limited.
-Still, you will have access to WordPress' few public-facing hooks, as well as the `phpinfo()` panel.
+Still, you will have access to WordPress' few public-facing hooks, the new shortcodes, and the `phpinfo()` panel.

-= Where can I get Thesis? =
+= Where can I get the supported themes? =

-Thesis can be purchased at <a href="http://get-thesis.com/">DIYthemes</a> Membership to the support board alone is worth the price.
+* Thesis can be purchased at <a href="http://get-thesis.com/">DIYthemes</a>.
+* Headway can be purchased at <a href="http://headway.openhook.net/">Headway Themes</a>.

 = What about the code in my theme's custom functions file? =

-If you have already modified your Thesis installation via `custom_functions.php`, you are welcome to port those changes into OpenHook to manage all of your changes in one place.
+If you have already modified your theme's installation via `functions.php`, `custom_functions.php`, or some other file, you are welcome to port those changes into OpenHook to manage all of your changes in one place.

 Note that your blog will use both your theme's custom functions and OpenHook, so the two are complementary.